empyreanx/vcap/README.md

 ## Features

 * MIT licensed
-* Written in C99 for portability
+* Written in C99
+* Compiles cleanly as C++11
-* Two files for easy integration into a build system.
-Can also be built as a shared library
+* Two files for easy integration into any build system.
+Can also be built as a library (shared or static)
 * Simple enumeration and handling of video devices
 * Streaming and read modes are supported
 * Iterators for enumerating formats, frame sizes, frame rates, controls, and control menu items
+* Simple get/set functions for managing camera state
 * Ability to retrieve details about formats and controls
 * Extensive error checking and reporting